 Forchion champions the underground suppliers that currently provide 90 percent of the cannabis consumed in his State.

 In the fight for S. 21, provisions for microbusinesses and those from “socially and economically disadvantaged communities” were ultimately included.
-Moreover, there is nothing that bars underground entrepreneurs from applying for one of these licenses.
+There is nothing that bars underground entrepreneurs from applying for one of these licenses.

-Forchion noted that under S. 21, underground cannabis would still be illegal to possess more than six ounces and traffic.
-That is the case in the other adult-use states.
+Forchion noted that under S. 21, underground cannabis would still be illegal to possess more than six ounces and traffic which is the case in the other adult-use states.

 Comparing the pending legislation to the 1990’s cocaine vs. crack dilemma, Forchion cited how the State is creating a distinction between illegal “marijuana” supplied by vendors like him versus state “regulated cannabis” sold by majority Caucasian owned corporations.